 Coyote makes some of the best pellet smokers… With durable 304 stainless steel construction, an impressive temperature range for smoking, baking, grilling, and searing, and the most included special features, such as a direct flame grate, a wind guard, a spring assist hood, and lighting.

-You’ll get to enjoy low-maintenance cooking, you can impress your guests with the smokiest, juiciest foods they’ve ever eaten, and you can diversify your next cookout thanks to increased versatility.
+You’ll get to enjoy low-maintenance cooking, you can impress your guests with the smokiest, juiciest foods they’ve ever eaten, and you can diversify your next cookout thanks to increased versatility of pellet smokers.

-Depending on your wants and needs… A pellet smoker may be well worth investing in over a gas grill or charcoal grill.
+Depending on your wants and needs… Pellet smokers may be well worth investing in over charcoal grills or gas grills.